3 min read

 Depending on the circumstances, drug use can sometimes be considered a disability under the Americans with Disabilities Act.
 This further complicates matters legally.
 In California, private sector employers with more than 25 employees must reasonably accommodate individuals with substance abuse issues.
 This may mean you cannot terminate an employee without giving them the opportunity to seek treatment.

 In some situations, there are less legal restrictions at play.
 In the case of a drug-related accident at work, you have legal grounds to terminate an employee.
-However, always check guidelines in your area first.
+However, always check the guidelines in your area first.

 What Should I Do If An Employee Fails A Drug Test?